dansantander/re-former/README.md

 ```js
 rails server
 ```
-Now you can go to your favorite web browser like Google Crome and access the url
+Now you can go to your favorite web browser like Google Crome and access the url:
 <br> http://localhost:3000/

 ### Contributing